morishuz/fastai-docker/README.md

 ## GPU

 For linux machines.
 Requires a GPU, CUDA and nvidia docker.
-Currently this image is build assuming CUDA 10.1 is installed.
+Currently this image is build assuming CUDA 10.1.
 To work with other versions, modify the ``xx.x`` in this first line of the GPU Dockerfile: ``FROM nvidia/cuda:xx.x-cudnn7-devel-ubuntu18.04``

 ```
 cd gpu